d-bl/GroundForge/docs/mix4snow/index.md

 The same set of four colors serve two independent purposes.
 The colors of the hexagons match groups of stitches in the thread diagram.
 The pair diagram has a [color-code] that can express unorthodox stitches.
+Clicking a stitch in the pair diagram de-colors the corresponding stitch in the thread diagram

 A [tutorial] explains how to change recipes, create new recipes and more subjects.